Available in VPC

 nodeSelector:

-mlx.navercorp.com/zone: { name of the GPU Zone provided } # Name of the zone you can view in GPU Resources
+mlx.navercorp.com/zone: { GPU Zone name } # Zone name as shown in GPU Resources

 containers: